 Health Insurance Through Covered California Is More Affordable Than Ever

-Thanks to the American Rescue Plan, Californians will get more help paying for their plan from the federal government, and even more Californians qualify for the new savings.
+Thanks to the Inflation Reduction Act, Californians now get more help paying for their plan from the federal government, and even more Californians qualify for these savings.

-Before the American Rescue Plan, California helped people who made too much money qualify for the premium tax credit with a state subsidy.
-But the American Rescue Plan expanded who can get this help, covering everyone who has been receiving the California state subsidy.
+Before the Inflation Reduction Act, California provided a state subsidy to people who made too much money to qualify for the financial help, known as premium tax credits.
+But the Inflation Reduction Act expanded who can get this help, covering everyone who had been receiving the California state subsidy.

 What this means for you: You can get even more financial help now, and if you didn’t qualify for financial help before, you may qualify now.

-Ninety percent of people who have enroll with Covered California get financial help, and you could be one of them.
+About 90 percent of people who have enroll with Covered California get financial help, and you could be one of them.
 You could even qualify for low-cost or free health coverage through Medi-Cal.
-Even if you’ve checked before, check again, because more than a million people could see more savings.
+Even if you’ve checked before, check again.

 See If You're Eligible for Financial Help

 Use our Shop and Compare Tool to see how much you can save.
 Some families get $1,000 a month in savings, even those making up to $154,500 a year.
 Even an individual earning close to $75,000 could qualify for financial help.

 For more information about the new state subsidies, please review the design documents, which have more details about the program.